ansible/awx/docs/docsite/rst/contributor/communication.rst

 Code of Conduct
 ---------------

 All communication and interactions in the Ansible Community are governed by our :ref:`code_of_conduct`.
-Please read and understand it!
+Please read and abide by it!
 Reach out to our community team at `codeofconduct@ansible.com <mailto:codeofconduct@ansible.com>`_ if you have any questions or need assistance.

 .. _forum: